allanrehhoff/framework/README.md

 Additionally any controller is not required to have a matching view file, this behaviour was intended for ajax requests.

 > *NOTE:*
-> header.tpl.php, footer.tpl.php, and any other view files you plan to include or require in another view file cannot have a controller file.
+> header.tpl.php, footer.data.php, and any other view files you plan to include or require in another view file cannot have a controller file.

 Stylesheets and javascript for your theme should be placed in either /public/* or in your theme folder, depending on your use for that particular file.
 However you should consider consulting other develoeprs on the project about your application structure on this matter.